 With regard to company pension plans, the Group only has defined contribution plans.
 The Company pays contributions to the state pension fund as a result of statutory obligations.
 There are no other benefit obligations for the Company after payment of the contributions.
 The current contribution payments are disclosed as an expense in the respective year.
-In fiscal year 2013, they amounted to \notin 17,524k (prior year: \notin 16,097k) and mostly concerned contributions paid to the state pension fund in Germany.
+In fiscal year 2013, they amounted to \in 17,524k (prior year: \in 16,097k) and mostly concerned contributions paid to the state pension fund in Germany.

-As a result of contribution exemptions, an amount of $\in Ok$ (prior year: $\in Ok$) of this total referred to contributions paid to related parties.
+As a result of contribution exemptions, an amount of \in ok (prior year: \in ok) of this total referred to contributions paid to related parties.